 Effect is that stars peel off the Main Sequence from the top (high-mass end)

 down as the cluster ages from 1 Myr to 10 Gyr.

-H-R Diagrams of a Model Star Cluster
+H-R Diagrams of a Simulated Star Cluster

 Main Sequence Turn-off